Sandelslover/GoogleSwitchPI/README.md

 # GoogleSwitchPI
 Program for raspberry pi 3 or higher to switch between google sheets and google calender.
 Useful for showing project progress or due dates excetera.

+# Features

+Displays a Google Sheet
+Displays a Google Calendar
+Switches between the two every 90 seconds.
+2-minute startup delay to stabilize the system.
+Full-screen Chromium kiosk mode with no browser UI.
+Hides mouse cursor for a clean display.
+Autostarts on boot via systemd.
+Lightweight and reliable for continuous operation.

+# Important
+This program is a quick project and as such is not spesifically made to support different users by default, so if your raspberry pi username is_different_than "pi", you will need to customize atleast the service script to support your username.
+Also you will need to manually edit the google-switch.sh script and put your own google calendar and google sheets urls in the marked spots at the start.

+# About Google sheets and calendar
+You can either make the sheets and calendar public from the settings of both if it doesn't matter that the contents of both are accessible to anyone on the internet.
+Alternatively you can make an account for the pi and add it to the sheet and calender or log in with the account both of them were created with.
+Below are some images that will help.

 # 1. Hardware Requirements
 Raspberry Pi 3 (Model B or B+) or higher.